 - A. Time Worked: All time for which an employee is compensated at the regular, straight-time rate of pay except standby time and premium pay.
-Time worked for the calculation of overtime will include items identified in Article 6.2.B.1. - B. Work Week: The work week will begin at 12:00 a.m. on Sunday and end at 11:59 p.m. the following Saturday. - C. Work Period Designations: Employees covered by this Agreement will be assigned to one (1) of the following work period designations: - 1.
+Time worked for the calculation of overtime will include items identified in Article 6.2.B.1. - B. Work Week: The work week will begin at 12:00 a.m. on Sunday and end at 11:59 p.m. the following Saturday. - C. Work Period Designations: Employees covered by this Agreement will be assigned to one (1) of the following work period designations.
+Work weeks and work shifts of different numbers of hours may be established for employees by the University, as long as the work schedules meet federal and state law.
+Employees may request schedule changes in accordance with Article 6.1.D.5. - 1.
 Regular work schedule: The regular work schedule for full-time employees shall consist of five (5) consecutive and uniformly scheduled eight (8) hour days in a seven (7) day period.
-Uniformly scheduled means a daily repetition of the same working hours and a weekly repetition of the same working days. - 2.
-Alternate work schedule: Operational necessity may require positions that are normally designated regular work schedule to work an alternate forty (40) hour work schedule (other than five (5) uniform and consecutive eight (8) hour days in a seven (7) day period.
+Uniformly scheduled means a daily repetition of the same working hours and a weekly repetition of the same working days. - Alternate work schedule: Operational necessity may require positions that are normally designated regular work schedules to work an alternate forty (40) hour work schedule (other than five (5) uniform and consecutive eight (8) hour days in a seven (7) day period).
+An employee's work schedule will consist of two (2) consecutive days off, absent business or customer service needs determining otherwise.
 While workplace efficiency and effectiveness govern scheduling, the University will consider an employee raised concern regarding an alternate work schedule that creates consecutive workdays in excess of seven (7) days over a two week work time period. - 3.
-Nonscheduled work period: The nonscheduled work period designation applies to those positions for which the hours cannot be scheduled but which work a forty (40) hour week and do not meet any of the other work period designations.
+Nonscheduled work period: The nonscheduled work period designation applies to those positions for which the hours cannot be scheduled but which

+- work a forty (40) hour week and do not meet any of the other work period designations.
 The Chief Human Resource Officer shall designate positions as nonscheduled in accordance with the University's procedure. - 4.
 Flexible hours: Flexible schedules will consist of five (5) consecutive work days followed by two (2) consecutive days off.
 At the request of an employee or group of employees, the University may grant flexible work schedules not to exceed eight (8) hours per day.
 A flexible schedule will have established core hours that are less than eight (8) hours per day when work demands require the presence of the employee.
 After consultation with the supervisor, the employee's flexible schedule will allow a flexible period to begin and/or end the workday.